lybird300/lybird300.github.io/_posts/2015-6-26-work-with-cluster.md

 <pre><code>qdel `seq 111 999`</code></pre>
 If you see "qdel: Invalid request MSG=job cancel in progress", it probably means that the compute node is currently overloaded with concurrent jobs.
 The qdel will complete eventually, but may take some time, say, a few hours.

+<h2>Prevent performance degradation by controlling the number of jobs falling on a single node</h2>
+Virtual Memory (VM) available = physical RAM + swap space (preconfigured space on the slower hard disk).
+Linux divides VM and physical RAM into chunks of memory, called pages.
+A procedure called swapping occurs when a page of memory is copied to swap space to free up the page of memory in RAM.
+Swapping is necessary because it provides more memory than that is physically available: the kernel is able to swap out less used pages from RAM and free memory for other immediate uses.
+Plus, lots of pages used by an application during initialization may not be used until much later.
+However, swapping has drawbacks.
+Disks are very slow compared to memory.
+If the application requires more memory than is physically available on either some or all of the nodes it has been running on, then excessive swapping, or thrashing, will happen.
+Generally, a page is swapped out and then very soon swapped in and then swapped out again, and so on.
+This is indicative of insufficient RAM for the workload.
+Therefore, if you have too many jobs landing on the same node and together they consume too many memories of that node, the node may be forced to use the swap space.
+Since that is hard disk I/O, job execution will dramatically slow down.
+Moreover, a PBS job will be killed when it uses >=60% of the swap space on one or more nodes.
 <h2>References</h2>
 <ul>
 <li><a href="http://www.toptal.com/java/hunting-memory-leaks-in-java">Hunting Memory Leaks in Java</a></li>
 <li><a href="https://hpcc.usc.edu/support/documentation/running-a-job-on-the-hpcc-cluster-using-pbs/">Running a Job on HPC using PBS</a> and <a href="https://hpcc.usc.edu/support/documentation/useful-pbs-commands/">Useful PBS Commands</a></li>
 <li><a href="https://kb.iu.edu/d/admm">In Unix, what is the find command, and how do I use it to search through directories for files?</a></li>
+<li></li>
 </ul>